iva-mzsun/GLOBER/README.md

 # BLOBER

-The official code for the paper: GLOBER: Coherent Non-autoregressive Video Generation via Global Guided Video Decoder
+The official code for the paper:

+GLOBER: Coherent Non-autoregressive Video Generation via Global Guided Video Decoder

+## More visualized samples
+More visualized samples are presented in:

 ## Test generation speed of prior methods